csbarak/csbarak/README.md

 ## Hi there 👋
+The Akabayov Lab integrates experimental biochemistry, structural biology, and artificial intelligence to study molecular recognition in DNA replication and RNA-targeting systems.
+Our work focuses on developing data-driven approaches for antibacterial and RNA-targeted drug discovery, including machine learning models, cheminformatics pipelines, molecular docking workflows, and interpretable AI tools.
+By combining biochemical assays with computational screening and molecular descriptors, the lab aims to identify new inhibitors, understand structure-activity relationships, understand specific DNA-protein recognition, and accelerate the design of biologically active small molecules.

 <!--
 **csbarak/csbarak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.